 8. Do hair, makeup, and nails at weddings.

 9. Help local farmers and bakers to sell bread and produce at farmer’s markets.

 Etsy is a great platform to sell handmade items.
 If you got a skill or hobby to make crafts, crochet, jewelry, personalized gifts, and home décor items start selling on Etsy.

 11. High school tutoring – helping kids with physics, chemistry, and maths lessons. $500/week

 12. Teach English online to foreign students.
 Platforms such as VIPkid and Qkids can pay up to $15-$20 per hour to teach English online.

 13. Join Lyft or uber to earn in free time.

 14. Apply amazon flex and deliver packages to earn $18-25/ hr.
 It is flexible.
 The best part is, they make everything so convenient.
 All deliveries are routed in the same neighborhood, you just need to make deliveries.
 You can pick a time block based on your convenient time and start delivering.
-Plus, you also get tips over that.
+Plus, you also get tips for that.

 15. Babysitting is also a very popular side gig you can try.

-16. Dog walking
+16. Dog Walking